kvz/deprecated/addon-doc.md

 After provisioning the add-on it’s necessary to locally replicate the config vars so your development environment can operate against the service.

 <div class="callout" markdown="1">
-Though less portable it’s also possible to set local environment variables using `export ADDON_CONFIG_NAME=value`.
+Though less portable it’s also possible to set local environment variables using `export LIBRATO_USER and LIBRATO_TOKEN=value`.
 </div>

 Use [Foreman](config-vars#local_setup) to reliably configure and run the process formation specified in your app’s [Procfile](procfile).
 Foreman reads configuration variables from an .env file.
-Use the following command to add the ADDON_CONFIG_NAME values retrieved from heroku config to `.env`.
+Use the following command to add the LIBRATO_USER and LIBRATO_TOKEN values retrieved from heroku config to `.env`.

     :::term
-    $ heroku config -s | grep ADDON_CONFIG_NAME >> .env
+    $ heroku config -s | grep LIBRATO_USER and LIBRATO_TOKEN >> .env
     $ more .env

 <p class="warning" markdown="1">